structurizr/structurizr.github.io/dsl/cookbook/component-view/index.md

 This DSL defines a component view for the container `webapp`, and `include *` includes the default set of model elements for the view.

 [![](example-1.png)](https://playground.structurizr.com?src=https://docs.structurizr.com/dsl/cookbook/component-view/example-1.dsl)

-Component views can be rendered using the Structurizr cloud service/on-premises installation or exported to a number of other formats via the [Structurizr CLI export command](https://github.com/structurizr/cli/blob/master/docs/export.md).

 ## Links